buildr-sh/examples/README.md

-# examples
+# Example projects

-Example projects for buildr.sh
+This repository contains an number of example projects for buildr.sh.